-A strong number of students opt for GCSE drama and A Level Theatre Studies.
-Students enjoy visits to a range of exciting theatre, with the prestigious Royal Shakespeare Company, Warwick Arts Centre and Oxford Playhouse on our doorstep, and London’s West End just an hour’s train journey.
+A strong number of students opt for GCSE Drama and A Level Theatre Studies.
+Students enjoy visits to a range of exciting theatre, with the prestigious Royal Shakespeare Company, Warwick Arts Centre and Oxford Playhouse on our doorstep, and London’s West End just an hour’s train journey away.

 Bloxham has a proud musical tradition and an inclusive philosophy which enables a large cross-section of the school to benefit from the many opportunities available.
 We have healthy numbers of pupils studying GCSE and A Level Music, with recent alumni continuing their studies at the Welsh College of Music, Birmingham Conservatoire, BIMM and Falmouth College.

 All genres of music are actively encouraged and celebrated.
 Music Production lessons are offered alongside tuition in every orchestral instrument as well as in piano, jazz piano, saxophone, acoustic guitar, electric guitar, bass guitar, drum kit, orchestral percussion and voice.
 The ‘Musicians of the Future’ scheme enables all First Form pupils to learn an instrument for free, in addition to singing in a choir, to foster a love for music early in their time at Bloxham.

 The department operates a regular concert series for all ages and abilities in term time alongside other events including the Bloxham Young Musician of the Year competition.
 Larger music events include the annual Gala Concert and House Music Competition, as well as regular external commitments in London.